48hour/Cell_segmentation_with_Unet/README.md

 ## Overview
 Cell segmentation plays an important role in the detection and classification of tumor or disease cells in the context of pathological tissue examination.
 The segmentation of cancerous tissue help in the development of cancer diagnosis and treatment.

 To create a diagnostic model, we need to understand how cancer cells are distributed and how many there are.
-For this purpose, we tried cell segmentation with uninet and resunet architecture.
+For this purpose, we tried cell segmentation with Unet and ResUnet architecture.
 Then we used OpenCV Water shade function to understand the distribution and number.

 In order to diagnose with AI and convince users, it is essential to explain fine needle aspiration cytology, cell exclusion test, etc. used in various tests.